USGS - NBC Bay Area | ExBulletin

 USGS – NBC Bay Area

-An initial magnitude 2.7 earthquake struck Thursday morning south of Napa, according to the US Geological Survey.
+An initial magnitude 2.5 earthquake struck northeastern San Jose, according to the US Geological Survey.

-The US Geological Survey said the quake shook North Bay at around 7:01 a.m., with its epicenter about 7 miles southwest of Napa and 9 miles northwest of Vallejo.
+The US Geological Survey said the quake struck around 3:37 a.m. and had its epicenter 13.6 miles to the east and northeast of downtown San Jose.

 No further information was immediately available.
 Upcoming updates.